 The class felt great — not too rigorous, but good to get the blood pumping for a snowshoe.
 Devil’s Thumb Ranch has more than 100 kilometers of groomed trails for cross-country skiing, but the main Nordic byways have some special offshoots for snowshoeing.
-We brought our own boots, snowshoes and poles, so we didn’t need rentals (although setups are available from the on-site Nordic Center, known as Zach’s Mercantile, for $25 per day ($15 for seniors over 65; $10 for kids).
+We brought our own boots, snowshoes, and poles, so we didn’t need rentals (although setups are available from the on-site Nordic Center, known as Zach’s Mercantile, for $25 per day ($15 for seniors over 65; $10 for kids).

 The staff at this basecamp was helpful in pointing out and describing the snowshoe trails.
-After a big snow the night before, we were told that one area would have some deep sections, so if we went that way we would need to be prepared to break trail.
+After big snow the night before, we were told that one area would have some deep sections, so if we went that way we would need to be prepared to break trail.
 We chose the route that connected right to the back of our cabin: Moosestomp up to the Marker Hill Vista Point.
 From where we would start, the route would be about 4 kilometers, each way.

 The trail was incredibly well-marked, and a nice steady incline for most of the way to the top of the point.
 Toward Market Hill ridge, the route became a bit steeper and less obvious.
 We ran into another couple, Mark and Liz Stalnaker of Denver, who had broken the snow path a few minutes in front of us.
-They had come to the area for a birthday celebration, to get away and to snowshoe.
+They had come to the area for a birthday celebration, to get away, and to snowshoe.

-The Stalnakers bought a day pass to use the trails ($20 per person), but weren’t staying at Devil’s Thumb.
+The Stalnakers bought a day pass to use the trails ($20 per person) but weren’t staying at Devil’s Thumb.

 “We are novices, so this is a good level of strenuousness for us,” explained Mark.
 “This is the first time this year we have snowshoed without children, and we were able to go a couple of miles this time.”

 For anyone looking to add more time or rigor to their snowshoe session, there were plenty of ways to explore the area in out-and-back options or loops.
-For us, the five-mile session look a little over an hour, with our stops included, and it was perfect for some leisurely Sunday recreation.
+For us, the five-mile session took a little over an hour, with our stops included, and it was perfect for some leisurely Sunday recreation.

-Back at Heck’s, the lunch menu had small plates to share, warming soups and chilis, and a range of sandwiches, salads and large plates for an après-snow play appetite.
+Back at Heck’s, the lunch menu had small plates to share, warming soups and chilis, and a range of sandwiches, salads, and large plates for an après-snow play appetite.